bazhenov/bazhenov.github.com/content/posts/2024-02-performance-roulette/index.md

 ## Conclusion

-Code alignment can significantly impact software performance, potentially by up to 20%.
+Code alignment can significantly impact software performance, potentially by up to 20% on Intel chips.
 However, as software developers, we don't have complete control over it.
 Even if we did, the wide diversity of microarchitectures makes these kinds of optimizations impractical.

 Nonetheless, being aware of this factor at least allows us to avoid unnecessary over-optimizations and chasing performance ghosts.
+LLVM-based Rust compiler has some important options which allows us to check if performance swing is caused by aligning issues.

+I would love to thank [Jon Gjengset](https://www.youtube.com/@jonhoo) and [Xuanwo](https://xuanwo.io) for feedback on this article.

 [github]: https://github.com/bazhenov/same-code-different-performance
 [shenanigans]: https://github.com/bazhenov/same-code-different-performance/blob/6dba5f2bfad3c90f8cdc22d5c6855f1276b98011/src/main.rs#L14-L15